uber/tchannel/docs/advertisement.md

 ```

 A `forward-advertise` message is a response to an `advertise`
 message.
-It means that the remote intents to forward messages
+It means that the remote intends to forward messages
 to you for the advertised services and will use a `conncount`
 number of connections to do so.